SRC in peril as constitutional crisis looms - Honi Soit

 It is not uncommon for an EO to have been involved in student politics.
 Last year’s EO Karen Chau served as an independent board director of the University of Sydney Union in 2013.

-Next Wednesday’s special meeting is likely to go ahead at this stage, according to Co-Vice President Dane Luo and President Jacky He, with both confirming that verbal assurances have been provided by sufficient councillors to guarantee quorum.
+Next Wednesday’s special meeting is likely to go ahead at this stage, according to co-Vice President Dane Luo and President Jacky He, with both confirming that verbal assurances have been provided by sufficient councillors to guarantee quorum.

 The SRC has been rocked by turmoil since May when the majority bloc failed to pass contentious amendments to the Constitution and more recently after the longstanding principal of the SRC Legal Service was fired.